Mappboy/learning_comp_skills_the_cam_way/index.md

 * Week seven - Data analysis (Scipy/Numpy/Pandas/Matplotlib)
 * Week eight - GIS (PostGIS/QGIS/Mapbox other online mapping)
 * Week nine - Web frameworks & Rest APIs
+* Week ten - Frontend tech JS/HTML/CSS
-* Week ten - ML/Cryptocurrencies/And other Cool slang
+* Week eleven - ML/Cryptocurrencies/And other Cool slang

 # How this will work
 You (Michael) do as much or as little research into each topic.